redhat-developer/odo/docs/machine-output.md

 This document outlines all the machine readable output options and examples.

+`jq` is used in order to "beautify" the JSON-output.

 `$ odo url create -o json | jq`

 ```json